Introduction to Cloud Computing

 What is Cloud?

 Cloud computing is using an application-based software infrastructure that stores data on multiple remote servers.
 This data can be accessed through the internet from anywhere.
-Using a front-end software, users can access data stored on these servers called cloud.
+Using front-end software, users can access data stored on these servers called the cloud.
 The internet browser or the application that facilitates this data access is called cloud computing software.

 What is Cloud in simple terms?

-In layman terms, the cloud is simply a collection of servers housed in complexes and owned by different companies like Google, Microsoft, Amazon, etc. The user’s data is stored on computers we don't have physical access to.
+In layman's terms, the cloud is simply a collection of servers housed in complexes and owned by different companies like Google, Microsoft, Amazon, etc. The user’s data is stored on computers we don't have physical access to.
 This helps keep our data safe, to be retrieved any time we want to.

 Storing your data on loading software applications on your hard drive and running programs from your computer is called local storage and computing.
 This is good for small or individuals with limited data.

 Many of us believe that cloud computing is something that has just come in.
 However, this is not the case.
 This is a very old concept.
 In the ’50s, many organizations started using mainframe computers to process their data.
 In those times mainframe computers were huge and very expensive to purchase and maintain.
 Any company which purchased one or two machines implemented time-sharing to improve their Return on Investment (ROI).